SeabassTheFish03/Zustandmaschinisten/README.md

+# Deprecated!
+This repo is now deprecated.
+The link to the new repo will be posted here once available.
+Do not try to use in current state, it won't work!

 # Finite State Machine with Input and Process Render (FSMIPR)
 Creating a visualizer for Finite State Machines in Python using automata-lib and manim